glowroot/glowroot/README.md

 #### How to build it

-Glowroot uses [Bower](http://bower.io) and [Grunt](http://gruntjs.com) to build its web assets (dependency management, Javascript concat/minify, SASS compile/minify, AngularJS template concat/minify, asset revving and more).
+Glowroot uses [Bower](http://bower.io) and [Grunt](http://gruntjs.com) to build its web assets (dependency management, Javascript concat/minify, LESS compile/minify, AngularJS template concat/minify, asset revving and more).

 To install Bower and Grunt, first install [Node.js](http://nodejs.org), then install Bower and Grunt from the command line: